GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 1. In the dialog, type the project ID, and then click **Shut down** to delete the project.

 ## What's next

-Tell the reader what they should read or watch next if they're interested in learning more.

-### Example: What's next

 - Watch this tutorial's [Google Cloud Level Up episode on YouTube](https://youtu.be/uBzp5xGSZ6o).
 - Learn more about [AI on Google Cloud](https://cloud.google.com/solutions/ai/).